- Location: Outer Hebrides

 South Harris is linked to Lewis in the north and separated from North Uist in the south by the Sound of Harris.
 This island offers a lot more to the visitor than the Harris tweed for which it is famed.
 Full of natural beauty, geological wonder and plenty of cultural and foodie stops this island loop needs to be on everyone’s itinerary.

-The west coast boasts the show-stopper beaches of Sgarasta Mhor, Seilibost and Luskentyre whilst the east coast, known as The Bays’, is deeply indented and a patchwork of small lochs, outcrops of ancient rocks and isolated communities linked together by the historic Golden Road between Drinishader and Leac a Li and winds and undulates through the lunar landscape.
+The west coast boasts the show-stopper beaches of Sgarasta Mhor, Seilibost and Luskentyre.
+The east coast, known as The Bays’, is deeply indented with a patchwork of small lochs, outcrops of ancient rocks.
+Here the isolated communities are linked together by the historic Golden Road between Drinishader and Leac a Li and winds and undulates through the lunar landscape.
 The route then continues south through the wild and watery landscape of the Bays of Harris.

 - Look out for: